 Taking a year out before your studies is generally fine.
 A gap year allows you to gain more life experience.
 We do not advise a gap year once you have started your course, and will only accept time out due to special circumstances.

 Mature students must meet the same academic entry requirements as all other students.
-We offer two courses (our Access to Higher Education Diploma – Osteopathic Sciences and Health Care, our Introduction to Osteopathic Sciences course and our Osteopathic Science Bridging Course) to enable mature students who might not immediately have the right qualifications to gain entry onto the M.Ost:
+We offer two courses (our Access to Higher Education Diploma – Osteopathic Sciences and Health Care and our Introduction to Osteopathic Sciences course) to enable mature students who might not immediately have the right qualifications to gain entry onto the M.Ost:

 We also accept many other Science Access courses as meeting our academic requirements.
 Please check with the BSO admissions department prior to commencing any course to be sure it meets our academic requirements.

-Yes, when we receive your application, if you meet our general requirements you will be invited to attend an Interview and Evaluation (I&E) day.
-All students need to attend an I&E Day to assess their suitability for the degree course, or their application will be rejected.
+Yes, when we receive your application, if you meet our general requirements you will be invited to attend an Interview Event.
+All students need to attend an Interview Event to assess their suitability for their chosen course or their application will be rejected.

 A typical I&E day programme will consist of the following: